abiagini/tennis-kata-tdd/readme.md

 ## Description

-This is my solution using Ruby and Rspec to solve the tennis kata described here: https://codingdojo.org/kata/Tennis/
+This is my solution using Ruby and Rspec to solve the tennis kata described here:<br/>
+https://codingdojo.org/kata/Tennis/

 ## Instructions